 Sure.
 Well, first we put it in context.
-Assuming our entire business is energy, which it's not, we're a drop in the bucket on the amount of CapEx spend on the amount of capital plant equipment that the energy market represents, we have been through this cycle before in the economic downturn of 2008/2009, you had cross-currents.
+Assuming our entire business is energy, which it's not, we're a drop in the bucket of the global CapEx spend, the amount of property, plant and equipment that the energy market represents.
+We have been through this cycle before in the economic downturn of 2008/2009, you had cross-currents.
 And the fact that we're in so many locations, touching all parts of the energy supply chain, from exploration and production to downstream, to refining and service providers, we're able to make markets independent of where the cycle is.

-Certainly on the one hand, lower investment drives lower purchase of new assets.
-But on the other end that, you have a lot of assets that are idle, which are not in production, which may need to be disposed of so you can benefit from both ends of the market in our categories.
+Certainly on the one hand, lower investment drives lower purchases of new assets.
+But on the other end of that, it means that you have a lot of assets that are idle, which are not in production, which may need to be disposed of so you can benefit from both ends of the market in our categories.
 So I think we're well positioned to handle these types of cycles.

 Great.
 And then just last one from me, just on the expense side, I know, Jim, it's kind of difficult to sort of predict the timing of these things and you're trying to help us the best you can, but your OpEx was actually down sequentially despite calling for increased investment in tech and marketing.
-And so just curious how we should think about the efficiencies balancing against increased expenses as we go through this transition period?
+And so just curious how we should think about the efficiencies balancing against the increased expenses as we go through this transition period?
 Thanks.